How Far Is 300 Feet? 15+ Things That Are 300 Feet Long

 How Tall is 300 Feet in Stories?

-The height of a building in stories can vary depending on the design and purpose of the structure, but a common approximation is that one story is about 10 to 12 feet tall.
-Using this estimate, 300 feet would generally equate to around 25 to 30 stories.
+The height of a building varies due to design, but a standard story is 10 to 12 feet.
+Therefore, a height of 300 feet generally equates to about 25 to 30 stories.

 What is 300 Feet Equivalent to?